Ultracold Atoms Group | University of Toronto

 Measuring a.c. conductivity in an optical lattice

 Using a.c. conductivity spectra for ultracold potassium 40 in a cubic lattice, we find the spectral weight at low frequency.
 For variable number (N), deposited heat (Q), scattering length (as), and lattice depth (V), the data collapses onto the expected response of a single-band Hubbard model.
-At hight T/t (temperature divided by tunnelling energy), the data approaches a 1/T regime (dashed black line).
+At high T/t (temperature divided by tunnelling energy), the data approaches a 1/T regime (dashed black line).
 Inset: Scattering does not "destroy" conductivity, but only moves it from one part of the spectrum to another, leaving spectral weight and band mass relatively unchanged.

 Anderson et al., Physical Review Letters, 122, 153602 (2019)